 SCRANTON, Pa. and LEHI, Utah, Oct.
-13, 2021 /PRNewswire/ — Penn Foster, a leading provider of digital and data driven learning solutions for high demand skills and jobs, today announced that it has taken the next step in its evolution by combining with Carrus, one of the nation’s most trusted online healthcare training and professional development providers.
+13, 2021 /PRNewswire/ — Penn Foster is a leading provider of digital and data driven learning solutions for high demand skills and jobs.
+And, today announced that it has taken the next step in its evolution by combining with Carrus, one of the nation’s most trusted online healthcare training and professional development providers.
 Together, Penn Foster and Carrus will expand their pioneering approach to middle-skills career development programs that are affordable and tailored to the needs of employers.
-The combined company will serve more than 400,000 enrollees per year with 115,000 participating in its healthcare training vertical, making it one of the largest skills-based training platforms in the country.
+The combined company will serve more than 400,000 enrollees per year.
+Additionally, with 115,000 participating in its healthcare training vertical.
+Moreover, making it one of the largest skills-based training platforms in the country.

 “The combination of Penn Foster’s skills-based training and Carrus’ career placement services creates numerous, compelling benefits to students and employers as we aim to the close the gap between employment and training,” said Frank Britt, CEO of Penn Foster.
 “We have long admired Carrus, a company whose values, mission and culture mirror our own.
-Together we will create greater value for employers by connecting them with highly trained employees entering the job market in ‘hard to staff for’ areas, while also providing learners with accessible, high quality, skills-based training and placement services to ensure a seamless transition to the workforce.”
+Together we will create greater value for employers by connecting them with highly trained employees entering the job market.
+Particularly, in ‘hard to staff for’ areas.
+Additionally, while also providing learners with accessible, high quality, skills-based training and placement services.
+This ensures a seamless transition to the workforce.”

 “We’ve seen firsthand the rapid shift in the labor force that has left more and more middle-skill workers behind.
-Healthcare jobs are among the most in-demand and evolving in the economy and it’s crucial we address this issue now by providing workers with the tools and knowledge to meet employers’ ever-changing needs,” said Misty Frost, CEO of Carrus.
-“Frank and the Penn Foster team have built an impactful platform with a proven track record of improving employment outcomes for graduates each year.
-This partnership will enable more aspiring healthcare professionals to access skills-based training that can lead to higher-wages and better jobs in the industry.”
+Healthcare jobs are among the most in-demand and evolving in the economy.
+And, it’s crucial we address this issue now.
+Moreover, by providing workers with the tools and knowledge to meet employers’ ever-changing needs.” said Misty Frost, CEO of Carrus.
+“Frank and the Penn Foster team have built an impactful platform.
+It has a proven track record of improving employment outcomes for graduates each year.
+This partnership will enable more aspiring healthcare professionals to access skills-based training.
+This can lead to higher-wages and better jobs in the industry.”

-Earlier this year, Penn Foster acquired Sokanu, creator of the popular CareerExplorer platform used by more than 10 million people annually to match to and evaluate career paths.
-Penn Foster and Carrus will leverage CareerExplorer to offer personalized recommendations on careers, and digitally enabled training and tools to connect learners to jobs.
+Earlier this year, Penn Foster acquired Sokanu.
+Most notably, the creators of the popular CareerExplorer platform.
+It’s used by more than 10 million people annually to match to and evaluate career paths.
+Penn Foster and Carrus will leverage CareerExplorer to offer personalized recommendations on careers.
+As well as, digitally enabled training and tools to connect learners to jobs.

 About Penn Foster

 Penn Foster is an educational technology company bridging the gap between education and economic opportunity to build tomorrow’s workforce.
 We partner with employers, education and workforce organizations, and local community groups to design and deliver digital and blended learning programs that attract, upskill, and retain workers in America’s fastest-growing fields and professions.
-Together with Carrus, Penn Foster helps more than 400,000 individuals each year discover pathways to opportunity through accredited diploma, certificate and degree programs that matter in the world of work.
-For more information, visit https://www.pennfoster.edu.
+Further, Carrus and Penn Foster help more than 400,000 individuals each year discover pathways to opportunity.
+Above all, through accredited diploma, certificate and degree programs that matter in the world of work.
+For more information, visit www.pennfoster.edu.

 Carrus delivers quality, trusted healthcare learning content, continuing education, and certification management to new learners, healthcare professionals, and institutions through an integrated technology platform that provides the most seamless healthcare learning experience possible.
-In 25+ years, Carrus—through its CareerStep and CareerCert divisions—has trained over 150,000 learners for new careers, partnered with more than 150 colleges and universities nationwide, and educated more than 100,000 healthcare professionals.
+In 25+ years, Carrus—through its CareerStep and CareerCert divisions—has trained over 150,000 learners for new careers.
+Also, it has partnered with more than 150 colleges and universities nationwide, and educated more than 100,000 healthcare professionals.